AlexKLWS/godot-native-bullets-plugin/README.md

 	# If you previously set a custom Dictionary containing the `damage` key as the data property, you can retrieve it.
 	var bullet_damage = Bullet.get_bullet_property(bullet_id, "data").damage

-	# You can also retrieve the BulletKit that generated the bullet and get/set its properties.
+	# You can also retrieve the UnitKit that generated the bullet and get/set its properties.
 	var kit_collision_shape = Bullets.get_kit_from_bullet(bullet_id).collision_shape

 	# Remove the bullet, call_deferred is necessary because the Physics2DServer is in its flushing state during callbacks.